From the Table: News from The Good Table Community

 Hello Friends,

-We hope this Winter season has been kind to you, your churches, your families and friends.
-Whether the ground outside your window is covered in snow or mud, we're showing up in your inbox with a handful of updates and hopefully a little sunshine.
+We hope this winter season has been kind to you, your churches, your families, and your friends.
+Whether the ground outside your window is covered in snow or mud, or signs of new life are beginning to bud, we're showing up in your inbox with a handful of updates and hopefully a little sunshine.

 As always, your names, churches, and communities are carried in our prayers.
 What the Spirit is weaving among us is slow, beautiful, and beyond what any of us imagined.
 We are honoured to walk this road together and create a new home together.